Deal with Climate Change

 Energy Conservation Reduction Targets for the Production Division

-Energy consumption at Kewpie Group production plants in FY2021 was 3,365,000 GJ, a decrease of 1.8% from the previous fiscal year.
-Energy consumption per ton of production volume (basic unit) was 4.37 GJ, a 1.8% decrease from the previous fiscal year.
+Energy consumption at Kewpie Group production plants in FY2022 was 3,323,127 GJ, a decrease of 1.3% from the previous fiscal year.
+Energy consumption per ton of production was 4.37 GJ (calorie basis), about the same as the previous fiscal year.

 The decrease in consumption and the basic energy unit is mainly due to efficient production through factory reorganization regarding condiment products, efficient production through business reorganization in the egg business, and planned energy-saving facility upgrades for each business.